marco-ntl/Timer/readme.md

 Simply write the time in the format mmss (Eg. 5m30s -> 530).

 The timer starts by itself after a second of inactivity or if the time is set through URL arguments

+If the first input is bigger than 6, the timer assumes it's supposed to be a number of minutes (Eg. if you type "8", the timer will automatically be at 8m00s)
 ## Premade timers with url arguments

 There's *two* arguments you can specify through the url :